iamlamb1988/Arcade/README.md

 resources and animation package is tightly coupled but shouldn't be. animation package must be completely separate from the app resources.
 Card2DAnimation should be in the app class because the images are app specific.

 IMenu add override handles objects that ARE components that implement IAppItem.
-We need a function (overloaded or new name) that handles IAppItems that are NOT Components.
+We need a function (GameItem) that handles IAppItems that are NOT Components.
 ### Single Responsibility Principle Violation
 1. BlackJackTable interface has 2 responsibilities:
 * Transfer cards to and from Shoe, Table and Players,